nintervik/2D-Particle-System/docs/README.md

 The pool is the most important and fundamental part of the system, everything else is secondary; you can always add more data to the particles whenever you need it.

+Let's adress the big elephant in the room.
+If we need to generate a constant of flow of particles that are born and die over time that means we have to constantly create an destroy particle objects.
+And that's not a good thing for our CPU.
+Let's see why

 ### **4.3 Emitter class**